cgreenhalgh/app-automate/README.md

 In this mode if you make changes to the code you must run `npm run build-prod` and restart the driver using the restart icon in the top left of the ui.
 If you make changes to the manifest this must be reuploaded and the driver reinstalled.

-# Stopping and resetting databox
+## Stopping and resetting databox

+from the quickstart...

 To stop databox run: